arjmandi/purple/README.md

 4. Difference between average agents and genius agents
-5. I believe the key for a better AI is to model the way learn and represent things not the structure of our brain How each person builds its understanding and starts to generalize 6.Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
+5. I believe the key for a better AI is to model the way learn and represent things not the structure of our brain How each person builds its understanding and starts to generalize
+6. Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
-7.we need a little bad memory, forgetting
+7. We need a little bad memory, forgetting
 8. Imagination in the AGI
 9. Giving positive bias to weird ideas
-10. What intelligence are we building ?
+10. What intelligence are we building?
 Dumb, normal, intelligent
+11. When we decide to believe someone/something? (how do we decide in the mafia game)

 # AGI Test
 As discussed in C0, intelligence is based on our perception and from our perception a model like GPT-4 can be considered intelligent.
 I define a threshold that surpassing that indicates AGI.
 A system is AGI not when it's indistinguishable from a human in conversation but when it can design another AGI.